-Getting a toy is a better option for a parent that cannot handle two cats at the same time.
+Getting a toy is better for a parent who cannot handle two cats simultaneously.

 The Best Way To Have A Bite Free Night

-The fifth tip listed above is the most potent step to take to curb an aggressive feline.
+The fifth tip listed above is the most potent step to curb an aggressive feline.

 A cat that merely wants to keep its parent awake is easily contained with the other five tips.

-All the secret guides listed above will help cat parents have a bite-free night and stop their cats from depriving them of sleep.
+All the secret guides above are guaranteed to help cat parents have a bite-free night and stop their cats from depriving them of sleep.